circa1977/kilvin/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Groot CMS, please send an e-mail to Paul Burdick at paul@reedmaniac.com.
+If you discover a security vulnerability within Kilvin CMS, please send an e-mail to Paul Burdick at paul@reedmaniac.com.
 All security vulnerabilities will be promptly addressed.

 ## License

-The Groot CMS is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The Kilvin CMS is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).